quasipedia/Chasy/README.md

 Description
 -----------
-Chasy (Russian for "clock") is a small program I wrote to develop a word clock (i.e. a clock displaying the time in form of sentences instead than numbers) for my wife.
+Chasy (Russian for "clock") is a program aimed to assist the construction of word clocks (i.e. a clock displaying the time in form of sentences instead of numbers).

 Licence